jfrog/jfrog-cli-manager/README.md

 ```

 #### `jfvm use <version or alias>`
 Activates the given version or alias.
 If `.jfrog-version` exists in the current directory, that will be used if no argument is passed.
 Use `latest` to automatically fetch and activate the most recent JFrog CLI version (downloads if not already installed).
+Automatically sets up PATH priority so jfvm-managed `jf` takes precedence over system-installed versions.
 ```bash
 jfvm use 2.74.0
 jfvm use latest